Loading...

 data: {"type": "content_block_delta", "index": 0, "delta": {"type": "signature_delta", "signature": "EqQBCgIYAhIM1gbcDa9GJwZA2b3hGgxBdjrkzLoky3dl1pkiMOYds..."}}

-Full HTTP Stream response
+Full HTTP stream response

 Use the client SDKs when using streaming mode.
 However, if you are building a direct API integration, you need to handle these events yourself.

-A stream response is comprised of:
+A stream response consists of:

 1. A message_start event